 Verify how many users are currently logged-in by logging into the system and issuing the ‘w’ command.
 If you find your own session, isolate the idle ssh session information.

-In my cause, two users are currently logged in, one is my new ssh session, which is currently running the w command and the other is my inactive session.
+In our example scenario below, two users are currently logged-in: one is my new ssh session, which is currently running the w command, and the other is my inactive session.

 In order to kill the idle ssh session, you need the parent process ID (PPID) of the idle session.
-To get it, run the pstree command to see a tree map of all processes.
+To find that, run the pstree command to see a tree map of all the processes.

-You will also get an output like the one below.
+You should get an output like the one below.
 But the structure and PIDs of the tree can vary.

 # pstree -p | grep sshd |-sshd(2023)-+-sshd(10132)---bash(10136) | `-sshd(10199)---bash(10208)---pstree(10226)